lexisnexis-risk-open-source/ledetection/docs/installation.md

 ```

 ## Best Practices with Docker
 We recommend using Docker to containerize all the complex dependencies when building this project.
-We provide example [Dockerfiles](https://github.com/lexisnexis-risk-open-source/ledetection/docker) pertaining to whether CUDA 10.x or CUDA 11.x is used.
+We provide example [Dockerfiles](https://github.com/lexisnexis-risk-open-source/ledetection/tree/main/docker) pertaining to whether CUDA 10.x or CUDA 11.x is used.

 - For Ampere GPU architectures (compute capability 8.6), such as GeForce 30 series and NVIDIA A100, CUDA 11.x is required.
 - For older NVIDIA GPUs, CUDA 11 is backward compatible, but CUDA 10.x offers better compatibility and is more lightweight.

 Make sure the GPU driver satisfies the minimum version requirements, according to [these NVIDIA release notes](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html).
-Also, ensure that our [docker version](https://docs.docker.com/engine/install/) is >=19.03.
+Also, ensure that the [docker version](https://docs.docker.com/engine/install/) is >=19.03.

 ### Build